-The Center for Global Learning and Engagement CGLE), while primarily serving students and scholars on F and J visas, is happy to help any international staff and faculty member that we can.
+The Office of International Engagement (IE), while primarily serving students and scholars on F and J visas, is happy to help any international staff and faculty member that we can.
 Our office is located in McCastlain Hall 109, and our office hours are 8:00 am-4:30 pm Monday thru Friday.

-Shopping Shuttle Services
+Shopping Shuttle Services -

 One of the main services we offer that may be of interest to you is our shopping shuttles.
-CGLE schedules weekly and monthly shopping shuttles for our students.
+International Engagement schedules weekly and monthly shopping shuttles for our students.
 These shuttles travel to both local shopping centers in Conway and make regular trips to Little Rock as well.
 Local shuttles are available for anyone who wishes to take them.
-Some of our shuttles do require you to sign up beforehand.
+Little Rock shuttles do require you to sign up beforehand.
+This can be done in the IE office at your convenience.
 You can view the current shuttle schedule at https://uca.edu/international/shuttles/.

-Cultural Programming, Events, and Activities
+Cultural Programming, Events, and Activities -

-In addition to our shopping shuttles, CGLE sponsors several different events and programs year round.
-Typically one fun trip per month is scheduled: these activities vary in cost from free to expensive, can be both local and several hours away, and may be educational or purely entertaining.
+In addition to our shopping shuttles, International Engagement sponsors several different events and programs year round.
+IE typically schedules one fun trip per month: these activities vary in cost from free to expensive, can be both local and several hours away, and may be educational or purely entertaining.
 In the past we have taken trips to museums, fireworks shows, state parks, amusement parks, and professional sporting events.
 These are open for all international staff and faculty.
-Participants are also required to sign up for these trips ahead of time in the CGLE office.
+Participants are also required to sign up for these trips ahead of time in the IE office.